 For this recipe, I'm teaching you how to cook bacon in the oven.
 It's a really easy process that doesn't require you to babysit the bacon like when it's fried in a skillet.

-While there are a variety of ways to cook bacon, the Kitchn recently tested the best tried & true methods for cooking bacon.
+While there are various ways to cook bacon, the Kitchn recently tested the best tried & true methods for cooking bacon.
 I was happily surprised that my lazy girl way of cooking bacon actually resulted in the best tasting!

 Dice & Caramelize The Onion

-Next, it's time to caramelize the onions.
+Now, it's time to caramelize the onions.
 This takes time and patience.
-It takes about 20 - 30 minutes to allow the onion to get golden brown (without burning).
+It takes about 15 - 20 minutes to allow the onion to get golden brown (without burning).

 Always caramelize onions on a lower heat setting to allow time for a rich brown color to form and delicious onion flavor.